iFR-ACSO/Clarabel.m/README.md

 This repository contains a (work in progress) MATLAB mex interface to the recently introduced interior point solver Clarabel ([https://clarabel.org/stable/](https://clarabel.org/stable/)).
 The mex interface is interfaced to Clarabel.cpp ([https://github.com/oxfordcontrol/Clarabel.cpp/tree/main](https://github.com/oxfordcontrol/Clarabel.cpp/tree/main)), the C/C++ interface to the Rust implementation of Clarabel.
 The interface to the C++ implementation via eigen ([https://eigen.tuxfamily.org/index.php?title=Main\_Page](https://eigen.tuxfamily.org/index.php?title=Main_Page)).

 # Installation
+This version already cotains the compiled mex function for Windows and the needed binaries.
+On Windows, add the folder and subbfolder to your path.
+Try the examples in the example folder.

 A more detailed description will follow soon.
-Also, some files are missing.
 The major steps for installation:

 1. Clone Clarabel.cpp repository, install according to the description (get submodules, get compiler, etc.), and build the project to get libraries.
 2. Put libraries in the same folder where `make_clarabel.m` lies.